imshashank/Sentiment-Analysis/README.md

 Sentiment Analysis

+Update:
+The code was modifed to include the FINN list and have better UI.

+About:
 A java program that uses hash function to map words in an article and maps then to the given word list.

 The word list is defined in a words.csv file.